Themakew/RuytherCosta/README.md

 </h1>

 <p align='center'>
-  Currently I work as an iOS Software Engineer at R/GA NYC, using Swift and RxSwift.
+  Currently I work as an iOS Software Engineer at R/GA, using Swift and RxSwift.
 </p>

 ### Contacts ＠